stijsseling/community-widgets/widgets/unraid-by-stijsseling/README.md

 # Unraid

-Get Docker containers, VM's and/or system information from a local unraid server Requires the Unraid API, see here how to enable and generate an API key:
+Get Docker containers, VM's and/or system information from a local unraid server

+Connects to the unraid graphql API.
+See this page on how to enable the AIP and generate an API key: https://docs.unraid.net/API/how-to-use-the-api/

 ![](preview.png)